harshal2112/Angular-ui-test/README.md

 Run `npm install`

-once run this command all the dependecy and dev dependecy install
+once run this command all the dependency  and dev dependency install

 ## Development server